hiteshjoshi1/commands/aws_learn/networking/vpc.md

 VPC Gateway endpoints - supported for Dynamo DB and S3 currently.

+### AWS Transit Gateway
+- Allows you to transitive peering between thousands of VPCs and on premises data centers.
+- Works on hub and spoke model.
+- Work on a regional basis, but you can have it across multiple regions/
+- You can use it across multple AWS accounts using RAM (Resourec Access Manager)
+- You can use route tables to limit how VPCs can talk to one another.
+- Works with direct connect as well as VPC connections.
+- Supports IP multicast.

+### AWS VPN Cloud Hub

+- If you have multiple sites, each with its own VPN connection, you can use AWS VPN CloudHub to connect those sites together.
+- Hub and spoke model.
+operates over the public internet , but all traffic between the customer gatewar and VPN cloudhub is encrypted.

 # Questions
 - Q: A Solutions Architect is designing network architecture for an application that has compliance requirements.
 The application will be hosted on Amazon EC2 instances in a private subnet and will be using Amazon S3 for storing data.
 The compliance requirements mandate that the data cannot traverse the public
 Internet.
 - A:Use a VPC endpoint. https://aws.amazon.com/blogs/aws/new-vpc-endpoint-for-amazon-s3/